choonlog/RobustStabilization/README.md

 ## Input
 'RobustStabilization/main.py' allows you to set the name of a file containing network structure information, desired attacker, and mutation profile.
 For more information, please refer to the comments at main.py.

-*A file containing network structure information should be saved in the'RobustStabilization/networks/' directory, and if there is an input node, the Boolean expression of the node should be marked as follows.
+*A file containing network structure information should be saved in the'RobustStabilization/networks/' directory, and if there are input nodes, the Boolean expression of the nodes should be marked as follows.
 ```
 input_node = _INPUT_
 ```